Australian

 Scrubfowl, and four species of flycatchers should be just of our day's

-and new friend, Denise.
+our guide and new friend, Denise.
 (B,L,D)

 your